Taking “A” Truth and Trying to Make it “The” Truth

 - Insufficient Knowledge.
 Not knowing enough of the facts (or all of the facts if that is possible)

 - Not having sufficient understanding of the subject

 What we all need to realize is that there is more than one truth in the Bible.
-These truths fit together and work in conjunction with all other truths.
-We should all be striving to understand as much as we can about what the Bible says.
-We should all strive to correctly divide the Word of Truth.
-We should also all give others who make mistakes some extended effort of forgiveness.
+Each truth will fit together, balance and work in conjunction with all the other truths of the Bible.
+We should all begin by admitting we don’t know all the truth and continue to search to find and learn more truth.
+We should all be striving to understand as much as we can about everything that God says in the Bible.
+We should all strive diligently to correctly divide the Word of Truth.
+We should also all give others who make mistakes some extended effort of forgiveness and grace.
+This includes me if you don’t agree with what I teach.
+Perhaps you know something that I don’t and if you would share it kindly instead of calling me names or criticizing me, I could learn from you.
 Jesus while hanging on the cross said Father forgive them for they know not what they do.
 People today are the same as they were back then and they still do a lot of stupid things out of ignorane and think they are so right in doing them.

 Posted on February 11, 2010, in Bible Interpretation, Keys to Understanding and tagged Bible, Christianity, Church, God, Interpretation, Religion, Truth, understanding.
 Bookmark the permalink.
 Leave a comment.